devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/complexity-and-estimation.md

 - Use [Cynefin](https://en.wikipedia.org/wiki/Cynefin_framework) to aid in
   estimating complexity.
-- If the team does not agree with the estimate, refine further.
+- If the team does not agree with the estimate, refine it further.
 Avoid "averaging" the team's estimate.
-- Track estimates against actual to see how consistent the team is.

 ---